doongeon/good-filings/README.md

-# good-fillings
+# good-filings

 An MCP (Model Context Protocol) server for processing SEC filings (10-K, 10-Q, 8-K, DEF 14A).
 This server provides tools to download SEC documents, convert them to markdown, and convert HTML to PDF.
+It is fully compatible with Claude Desktop and can be used as a local MCP server.

 ## Features